Gayathri229/NamasteReact/Episode3_JSX.md

 JSX

-JSX is a Javascript syntax that is easier to create React Elements.
+JSX is a extension to Javascript syntax that is easier to create React Elements.
 JSX is NOT a part of React.
 JSX is a convention where we merge JS and HTML together.
 JSX is NOT HTML in JavaScript.
 JSX is HTML LIKE / XML LIKE Syntax.